Health and science innovation

 Continued improvements to health outcomes will rely on innovation.
 AstraZeneca is supporting the development of the next generation of scientists and strengthening the independent medical education provided to current students and practitioners.
 We also contribute thought leadership to drive growth in the life sciences sector.

-The AstraZeneca Health and Science Innovation Challenge accepts applications from eligible 501(c) organizations in the US in July of each year for up to $15,000.
+The AstraZeneca Health and Science Innovation Challenge will open in 2021.
+This program accepts applications from eligible 501(c) organizations in the US for contributions of up to $15,000.

 Funding supports programs that meet one of the following objectives:

 - Present a new approach, tool or technology to help solve a health challenge, OR

 - Build knowledge and skills in the fields of science, technology, engineering and math among K-12 or undergraduate students

 In addition to aligning with one of the above objectives, applications should address the following criteria:

 1. Respond to an urgent unmet need related to health and/or science in the community